ilpvfx/ilp-openassetio-resolver-examples/maya/README.md

 ## Getting Started

 To use the plugin, first ensure the `maya` directory from this repository is included in Maya’s module search path.
-Set (or append to) the `MAYA_MODULE_PATH` environment variable to point to this directory.
+Set the `MAYA_MODULE_PATH` environment variable (or append to it) to point to this directory.

 Additionally, the resolver requires `openassetio` to be available at Maya's runtime.
 You can install the required Python dependencies using Maya's bundled Python interpreter (`mayapy`):
 ```bash